kongou-ae/Confirm-UpdatingAzureRmNSG/README.md

 # Confirm-UpdatingAzureRmNSG

-The script which helps a human to update the setting of NSG.
+The script which help a human to update the setting of NSG.

 # Install